DieterSteinhauser/project_documentation/docs/_build/html/_sources/python/python_fundamentals/beginner_projects.rst.txt

 Dataset Analysis
 --------------------------

-perform statistical analysis on a csv dataset. create density graphs and boxplots
+Read in data from a csv file and perform statistical analysis on a csv dataset. create density graphs and boxplots.